-A framework of ISO standards for communication between different systems made by different vendors, in which the communications process is organized into seven different categories that are placed in a layered sequence based on their relationship to the user.
+A set of ISO standards for communication between different systems made by different vendors, in which the communication process is organized into seven categories in a layered sequence based on their relationship to the user.
 Each layer uses the layer immediately below it and provides a service to the layer above.
-Layers 7 through 4 deal with end-to-end communication between the message source and destination, and layers 3 through 1 deal with network functions.
+Layers 7-4 deal with end-to-end communication between the message source and destination, and layers 3-1 with network functions.